eurisko-info-lab/phi/hello/PROMPT.md

 1. Add more Hello constructs (e.g., `Goodbye`, `Question`)
 2. Add more Scala constructs (e.g., `Val`, `If`, `Match`)
 3. Make the renderer use the `scala.phi` grammar bidirectionally
-4. Bootstrap: use phi.phi to parse phi.phi itself!
+4. **Bootstrap**: Apply `phi2scala.phi` + `meta2scala.phi` to generate the Scala implementation!
+5. Verify the generated Scala can parse and run the original specs